Owens Corning Fiberglas Corporation

 History of Asbestos Use at Owens Corning background image

-The Creation of the Owens Corning Asbestos Trust Fund
+Creating the Owens Corning Fibreboard Asbestos Trust

 In 1981, the first Owens Corning asbestos lawsuit was filed against the company.
 By the late ’90s, the asbestos lawsuits filed against the company numbered well into the thousands.
 To resolve all of these lawsuits, Owens Corning sought bankruptcy protection in October 2000.